Stockflare/blog/_posts/2014-09-15-quote-barber-dependents.markdown

 image: /img/quote-barber-dependents.jpg
 ---

-From [Daniel S. Greenberg](http://en.wikipedia.org/wiki/Daniel_S._Greenberg), a journalist wit.
+From [Daniel S. Greenberg](http://en.wikipedia.org/wiki/Daniel_S._Greenberg), a journalistic wit.

 "Don't ask the barber whether you need a haircut."

-And don't ask a broker should you do a trade!
+And don't ask a broker should you do a trade.

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.